hardin47/website/Math152/Notes/09-gibbs.md

 * The Markov chain will converge to $p(\theta | \underline{x})$ if it satisfies the detailed balance condition
 $$ p(\theta_t | \underline{x}) p(\theta_{t+1} | \theta_t) = p(\theta_{t+1}|\underline{x}) p(\theta_t | \theta_{t+1})$$
 where $p(\theta_{t+1} | \theta_t)$ is the PDF of the transition from one iteration to the next.
-* Geman and Geman showed this holds for Gibbs sampling.
+* @geman84 showed this holds for Gibbs sampling.
 * This is an asymptotic result, in practice we need a finite time to mark convergence.

 ### two Bernoulli RVs example

-In order to motivate the use of a Gibbs sampler, we start with an example of two variables which both have marginal Bernoulli distributions and the following joint distribution^[Taken from Casella and George, "Explaining the Gibbs Sampler." *The American Statistician, 46*(3), 1992, pgs 167-174.]:
+In order to motivate the use of a Gibbs sampler, we start with an example of two variables which both have marginal Bernoulli distributions and the following joint distribution^[Taken from @casella92]:

 |   |   |   X   |       |
 |:-:|:-:|:-----:|:-----:|